Stastez/Stastez/README.md

-- 👋 Hi, I’m @Stastez who is currently studying IT-Systems Engineering at the HPI.
+👋 Hi, I’m @Stastez
+I am currently in the latter parts of studying IT-Systems Engineering at [HPI](https://hpi.de).

 <!---
 Stastez/Stastez is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.